Interest Rate Forecast Australia: Will Rate Hikes Stop In 2024?

 (Related: Why Is Cost Of Living In Australia So High?)

-RBA Governor Michele Bullock said vigilance on inflation was key to helping Australians doing it tough due to increased cost of living:
+RBA Governor Michele Bullock said vigilance on inflation, without impacting the economy, was key to helping Australians doing it tough due to increased cost of living:

-Central forecasts were updated, with inflation now expected to return to the target range of 2–3 per cent by Christmas.
+Central forecasts were updated in August, with inflation now expected to return to the target range of 2–3 per cent by Christmas.

 However core inflation (trimmed mean) won’t hit target range until the second half of 2025.